Table of Contents

 Logically, Amazon platinum keywords are those previously available to Amazon platinum merchants.
 However, platinum keywords became obsolete in 2016 with the end of the platform’s program for Platinum sellers.
 Therefore, this classification no longer exists, but there is still a keyword field in Seller Central to add Amazon platinum seller key queries.
 So, how to enter platinum keywords on Amazon, and does it make sense when the marketplace cancels the opportunity of how to become an Amazon platinum seller?

-Some experts agree that you can use this field, but it will drive no result.
+Some experts agree that you can use this field, but it will drive no results.
 Others suggest leaving the platinum merchants’ keywords empty and focusing on the backend search terms.

 Backend Search Terms on Amazon

 Backend keywords, or backend search terms, are those key queries that you may not use in your title and description but in your Seller Central when adding a new product.
 However, these are essential keywords you should pay attention to.
 Backend keywords are a necessary part of Amazon SEO.
 By growing the number of ways shoppers can look for and find your items, it will be easier to generate sales.